pydio/pydio-doc-howto/cells_proxy_traefik.md

   - `provider`: we link traefik routing system to docker
   - `entrypoints`: we name `websecure` our link to port 443
   - `certificateresolvers`:
-    - we name `mytlschallenge` the certificate issuing process, set it up to `tlschallenge` - meaning that Let's encrypt checks the domain is ours by connecting to our server on port 443 -, provide a valid email to complete the certificate issuing, and define the path in the container where the certificate is stored / found
+    - we name `leresolver` the certificate issuing process, set it up to `tlschallenge` - meaning that Let's encrypt checks the domain is ours by connecting to our server on port 443 -, provide a valid email to complete the certificate issuing, and define the path in the container where the certificate is stored / found
     - in case the machine is not accessible from outside your network, you might use `dnschallenge` instead of `tlschallenge`

-`cells`:
+For `cells`:

-- `ports`: our cells instance are configured to listen on port 80, and the container exposes port 8000 to avoid conflicts with the ports our reverse proxy listens to
+- `expose`: our cells instance is configured to listen on port 443, but this port is **not** exposed outside of docker.
 - `environment`:
-  - `CELLS_BIND`: address where the application http server is bound to - our cell container accepts requests addressed to `cells.domain.tld`, in plain http
+  - `CELLS_BIND`: address where the application http server is bound to - our cell container accepts requests addressed to `$PUBLIC_FQDN:443`, with a self signed certificate that is managed by Cells
-  - `CELLS_EXTERNAL`: url the end user uses to connect to the application - in our case, by typing `https://cells.domain.tld` in a web browser
+  - `CELLS_EXTERNAL`: url the end user uses to connect to the application - in our case, by typing `https://$PUBLIC_FQDN` in a web browser
-  - `CELLS_NO_TLS`: as Traefik manages the SSL certificate, it is the point of termination of the SSL connection, and communication between cells and traefik are done in plain HTTP, so we deactivate SSL on cells' side
 - `labels`:
-  - we name `cells` the configuration we are going to use, and specify it is to be used for requests searching to reach the host `cells.domain.tld`
+  - we name `cells` the configuration we are going to use, and specify it is to be used for requests searching to reach the host.
   - we specify that the requests that are served are the ones reaching the entrypoint `websecure` - that we have defined in traefik, listening on port 443
-  - we define that the SSL communication for this host is using the resolver `mytlschallenge` we configured in traefik
+  - we define that the SSL communication for this host is using the resolver `leresolver` we configured in traefik
-  - `extra_hosts`: this option is used exclusively if there is no DNS entry accessible by the cells container matching the domain name, as cells must be able to access itself via the `CELLS_BIND` address. `extra_hosts` directive simply add a new entry to the `/etc/hosts` file of the container.
+  - Note: the `extra_hosts` option can be used if there is no DNS entry accessible by the Cells container matching the FQDN: and if you are using an old version of Cells (prior to 2.1).
+Cells must be able to access itself via the `CELLS_BIND` address. `extra_hosts` directive simply add a new entry to the `/etc/hosts` file of the container.